 Read Also: 10 Lesser Known Facts About Jomo Kenyatta

-That same day (January 3), Fidel and his cousin were said to have met a group of friends, including Robert Gichuru (the son of Samuel Gichuru), Mabior Garang (the son of former South Sudan President John Garang).
-Together, they reportedly visited Art Caffé which is located off Ring Road in Westlands, Capital Club off Westlands Road and Sankara Hotel, where he had some drinks.
+That same day (January 3), Fidel and his cousin were said to have met a group of friends, including Robert Gichuru (the son of Samuel Gichuru) and Mabior Garang (the son of former South Sudan President John Garang).
+Together, they reportedly visited Art Caffé, which is located off Ring Road in Westlands, Capital Club off Westlands Road, and Sankara Hotel, where he had some drinks.
 He later arrived home very late and quietly moved to his bed.

 The next morning (January 4), his wife reportedly found him lying lifeless on the bed.
-Although Fidel’s death was mysterious and shocking, his family seems to have kept autopsy report from the hungry eyes of the public.
-Reports were however rife, that he died of food poisoning.
+Although Fidel’s death was mysterious and shocking, his family seems to have kept the autopsy report from the hungry eyes of the public.
+Reports were, however, rife that he died of food poisoning.